New pension rules

 Questions and answers

-No, there will be legal calculation rules for the distribution of the pension assets upon commencement.
+No, there are legal calculation rules for the distribution of the pension assets upon commencement.
 One of the conditions is that participants receive at least the value of the accrued pensions paid into their pension pot, provided that the funding ratio of the Fund is sufficient (more than 100%).
-As far as the buffer is concerned, it will have to be examined separately how it can be distributed evenly.
+The previous question explained how the Fund's buffer is subsequently distributed upon entry.

 The new pension system must of course be compliant with the relevant laws and regulations.
 That includes European regulations - and in this case specifically the European Convention on Human Rights and Fundamental Freedoms (ECHR), which states that every person is entitled to the peaceful enjoyment of his or her possessions.
 At a minimum, this covers the pensions that employees and retired members have previously accrued.
 EU Member States have the authority to deprive persons of their possessions or to control property if this is required for reasons of public interest.
 The ECHR lists a series of criteria for determining whether the deprivation of possessions or control of property is legitimate.
 Ultimately, the European Court of Human Rights will have to decide whether those criteria are satisfied.
 In the memo that Social Affairs and Employment (that later became the Future Act of Pensions) Minister Wouter Koolmees presented to the Dutch House of Representatives on 22 June 2020, describing the main principles for the practical details of the National Pension Agreement, it is assumed that the likelihood that the European Court will rule, if asked, that these criteria are not met, is small: ’Potential risks of an unjustified infringement of the right to own property will be (...) very minor.’